UTH

 SWCOEH Trainee

-Lucy Watson-Cook is a first-year MPH student at UTHealth Houston School of Public Health, focusing on environmental health and Industrial Hygiene.
+Lucy Watson-Cook is a second-year MPH student at UTHealth Houston School of Public Health, focusing on environmental health and Industrial Hygiene.
 Lucy recently received her B.S. in Public Health from the University of Texas (UT) at Austin where she concurrently participated in the accelerated master’s program with UTHealth.
 In the future, she hopes to earn her Certified Industrial Hygienist (CIH) credential and begin working in the field.

 LOADING...